Rahul108/Stream_Android_ScreenCasted_Taskts/forWindows.md

 # Strea with Obs
 ## Configure
 I've captured the Windows (Screen-casting window) + Audio input (default) + Audio output (Default) .

-You can capture devices according to your available hardware equipments (like using an external mic)
+You can capture things according to your available hardware equipments (like using an external mic)

 **Happy Streaming**